-The year was the third of the Company's latest three year strategic plan and good progress continued to be made across all of its key objectives with year-on-year increases in membership, levels of standards adoption and income.
-The Company remains in a sound financial position and is well placed to continue to serve its membership in developing, promoting and establishing supply chain standards and best practice.
+The year was the first of the company's current 3-year strategic plan which aims to bring robust growth in both membership and data services.
+Good progress was made in both areas with a 10% increase in membership and a growing portfolio of data services.
+The year also saw our new service, productDNA gain initial momentum in the retail grocery sector.
+The company remains in a sound financial position and is well placed to continue to serve its membership in developing, promoting and establishing supply chain standards and best practice, and data services.